 These things I have spoken to you in figurative language; but the time is coming when I will no longer speak to you in figurative language, but I will tell you plainly about the Father.
 (16:15-25)

-The transcendence of what is time, space, person and matter into what is of the spirit brings the Father, Son and Holy Spirit (the Helper), into a oneness; the Text or Logos as the Son communicating what is of the Father, if we have ears to hear and eyes to see the Holy Spirit.
+So when engaging with the Text we must read what us of time, space, person and matter as figurative language that communicates mental and psychological states of mind.
+Reading the Text in this way brings the Father, Son and Holy Spirit (the Helper) into a single dynamic process; the Logos as the Son (truth), communicating what is of the Father (good), if we have ears to hear and eyes to see the Holy Spirit (that is, to see and hear spiritual insights specific to our life).

 Indeed the hour is coming, yes, has now come, that you will be scattered, each to his own, and will leave Me alone.
 And yet I am not alone, because the Father is with Me.
 (16:32)